x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 3. To enable a disabled rule, select the check box next to its name.

-#### Use the Exchange Management Shell to enable or disable a mail flow rule
+#### Use Exchange Online PowerShell to enable or disable a mail flow rule

 The following example disables the mail flow rule "Sender is a member of marketing":